-James Hall Museum of Transport Tours and Activities
+James Hall Museum of Transport Tours and Tickets

 This giant brick warehouse divided in to seven sections is dedicated to all things transportation.
 From ox carts to early bicycles and modern day cars and trains, the James Hall Museum of Transport is a showcase of the implements that have propelled the people of South Africa for more than a century.